GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 latitude (e.g., Mercator projection).
 Thus, in placing the map scale on the map there are two locations involved: (1) The *reference* point where the map scale's *anchor* should be pinned, and (2) the *projection* point where the scale is computed and thus where the map scale is true.
-Map scales can be plotted by :doc:`psbasemap`: or :doc:`pscoast`: and in addition to the the required *refpoint* argument for where the scale should be placed there are both required and optional modifiers.
+Map scales can be plotted by :doc:`psbasemap` or :doc:`pscoast` and in addition to the the required *refpoint* argument for where the scale should be placed there are both required and optional modifiers.
 These are given via these modules' **-L** option.
 Here is a list of the attributes that is under your control: